How to Balance Feeding and Sleeping Through the Night

 In this stage, your baby will need to eat around the clock.
 Your baby should be eating every one to three hours; as many as 8-15 times a day!
 For these first few months, babies have not developed their regular sleeping patterns yet, so you shouldn’t be concerned that their feeding schedule will impact their amount of sleep overall.
 You can’t nurse too frequently in the fourth trimester.

-• Bottle feeding parents should also feed every 1-3 hours or whenever baby is hungry.
+• Bottle-feeding parents should also feed every 1-3 hours or whenever the baby is hungry.
 Be sure to follow your baby’s lead and pause feeding whenever they seem like they need a break (pulling away, fussing, trying to turn to the side), or if you see milk or formula flowing out of the side of their mouth.

 PRO TIP: Whether breastfeeding or bottlefeeding, you’ll want to feed your baby at the earliest sign of hunger to stave off the disruptiveness of an angry hunger cry.
 We know you’ll likely be asleep, but if your parent-senses kick in and you wake up just before baby, look for signs of hunger like stirring, mouth motions, your baby sticking their tongue out, rooting, or putting their hands to their mouth.